From Seeing Red to Reading My FeelingsBY EDWARD JOHNSON

 I try not to hide away from my past.
 I can't correct it and I can't change it.
 But that person was a different version of me.
 I’m someone else now.

 A lot changed when I began to explore the path of OM, which took my focus out of my head and into my body.
-I have found that following my erotic path, without judgment, allows me to get to know what I like and what I don't like.
+I have found that following my own path, without judgment, allows me to get to know what I like and what I don't like.
 And it allows me to grow in ways that I could have never anticipated.

 I recently went through another breakup with a different woman, with whom I’d been involved for a little over a year.
-She was someone I was physically magnetized to—with a mane of long black hair, a curvaceous body, and an easy laugh.
+She was someone I was physically magnetized to—with a mane of long black hair, a stunning smile and an easy laugh.
 The part that didn’t work for me was that she was insecure.
 My mum was insecure, so that was familiar to me.
 I tried to work on being able to handle that part of my girlfriend.
 There were some successes and some failures, but it was work.
 It wasn't easy.

 Though we were having problems in our relationship, I wanted to keep trying.
 When I asked her what she wanted, she was confused.
 So I gave her time to think about it.
 When it came time for the big conversation, I knew what was coming.